SpicySalts/wear-os-temperature-reporter/README.md

 - Displays changing status images corresponding to temperature ranges
 - Calculates and updates average temperature dynamically
 - Accepts decimal temperature input in Fahrenheit

+## How to Run
+1. Download or clone the repository
+2. Open it in Android Studio
+3. Build the project
+4. Run it on a Wear OS emulator or device